-Citizens for Animals (CFA) is a USA based not-for-profit public charity established in 2017 to promote the welfare of animals in Coimbatore, Tamil Nadu, India.
+Citizens for Animals (CFA) is a USA based not-for-profit public charity established in 2019 to promote the welfare of animals, primarily in India.
 The charity was established under the Internal Revenue Code Section 501(c)(3), which means it has federal tax exemption.
 Consequently, donations will be used exclusively for the purposes they are donated.
-The objective of CFA is to raise funds for specific animal welfare projects run by the Humane Animal Society (HAS), a registered Indian charitable trust.
-Examples of projects that would be considered are humane animal birth control programs, anti-rabies programs, vaccinations, adoption camps, and animal awareness education of school children and pet owners.
+The objective of CFA is to raise funds for animal welfare projects, primarily by the Humane Animal Society (HAS), a registered Indian charitable trust in Coimbatore, India.

 CFA was born out of the desire of a handful of compassionate citizens to help and fund HAS, whom they have been connected with since the inception in 2006.
 Realising that animal protection activities in India are very poorly funded, we felt there was a need to create a strong foundation to carry on the critical work that HAS undertakes.
 The members of the Board of Directors work pro-bono, and ensure that every donated dollar is used entirely for the welfare of animals.

-As Secretary and Treasurer of CFA, Ling-Tien is responsible for the day-to-day operations of CFA, and she is the person you are likely to be corresponding with if you contact CFA.
+As secretary and treasurer of CFA, Ling-Tien oversees the activities of CFA, and she is the person you are likely to be corresponding with if you contact CFA.

 I have worked with a non-profit volunteer run Chinese language school in the suburbs of Chicago for 8 years, and I’ve been the principal for the last two years.
 As the head of a non-profit organization, I understand the importance of team work, community support, and the inspiration and impact we can give to new generations.
 That’s why I am so proud to be part of CFA and HAS.
 Our love for animals and our support for each other does make a difference.